idaholab/moose/tutorials/darcy_thermo_mech/doc/content/numerical/fem_solve.md

 ## Manual Jacobian Calculation

-The remainder of the tutorial will focus on using [!ac!AD] for computing Jacobian terms, but it is possible to compute them manually.
+The remainder of the tutorial will focus on using [!ac](AD) for computing Jacobian terms, but it is possible to compute them manually.

 It is recommended that all new Kernel objects use AD.